-It will ask you to provide your username and password which you have used to create Github account.
-Here is screen shot for help if you stuck.
+It will ask you to provide your username and password which you have used to create the GitHub account.
+Here is a screenshot for help if you stuck.

-Hey ! you have done with adding repository.
+Hey! you are done with adding the repository.
 Just go to Github.com and check it.
 Now as promised above, here is an explanation of each command.

 Now we have added the files to Git, it’s time to save the changes and commit it.
 You can relate “commit” operation with finalizing operation, a phase where project is ready to deploy.